daawa/js-bridge/README.md

 It is based on [this](https://github.com/lzyzsd/JsBridge) repository.

-[A new pull-request](https://github.com/lzyzsd/JsBridge/pull/74) has been sent to the original repository, and it is still pending.
+[A new pull-request](https://github.com/lzyzsd/JsBridge/pull/74) has been sent to the original repository, though it is still pending.

 ## Here are some main differences: